Drayton Hall will close at 1:30pm on Saturday, December 21, 2024. We will return to normal hours on Sunday, December 22.

 Admission

-Drayton Hall's main house, galleries and landscape are open to the public Wednesday through Monday weekly.
-Drayton Hall is CLOSED on Tuesdays.
+Drayton Hall's main house, galleries and landscape are open to the public Wednesday - Monday from 9:00 - 5:00 pm (gate closes at 3:30 pm).
+Closed on Tuesday.

 Register online in advance or buy tickets at the gate.
 Please note: The gate will accept no cash transactions.